jaimetur/PhotoMigrator/README.md

 -h,   --help
         show this help message and exit
 -z,   --zip-folder <ZIP_FOLDER>
         Specify the Zip folder where the Zip files are placed.
 If this option is omitted, unzip of input files will be skipped.
 -t,   --takeout-folder <TAKEOUT_FOLDER>
         Specify the Takeout folder to process.
 If -z, --zip-folder is present, this will be the folder to unzip input files.
 Default: 'Takeout'.
 -s,   --suffix <SUFIX>
         Specify the suffix for the output folder.
 Default: 'fixed' -as,  --albums-structure ['flatten', 'year', 'year/month', 'year-month']
         Specify the type of folder structure for each Album folder (Default: 'flatten').
 -ns,  --no-albums-structure ['flatten', 'year', 'year/month', 'year-month']
-        Specify the type of folder structure for ALL_PHOTOS folder (Default:
+        Specify the type of folder structure for ALL_PHOTOS folder (Default: 'year/month').
-        'year/month').
 -sg,  --skip-gpth-tool
         Skip processing files with GPTH Tool.
 NOT RECOMMENDED!!! because this is the Core of the Script.
 Use this flag only for testing purposses.
 -se,  --skip-extras
         Skip processing extra photos such as  -edited, -effects photos.
 -sm,  --skip-move-albums
         Skip moving albums to Albums folder.
 -sa,  --symbolic-albums
         Creates symbolic links for Albums instead of duplicate the files of each Album.
 (Useful to save disk space but may not be portable to other systems).
 -it,  --ignore-takeout-structure
         Ignore Google Takeout structure ('.json' files, 'Photos from ' sub-folders, etc..), and fix all files found on <TAKEOUT_FOLDER> trying to guess timestamp from them.
 -mt,  --move-takeout-folder
         Move original photos/videos from <TAKEOUT_FOLDER> to <OUTPUT_FOLDER>.
         CAUTION: Useful to avoid disk space duplication and improve execution speed, but you will lost your original unzipped files!!!.
 Use only if you keep the original zipped files or you have disk space limitations and you don't mind to lost your original unzipped files.
 -rd,  --remove-duplicates-after-fixing
         Remove Duplicates files in <OUTPUT_FOLDER> after fixing them.
 -re,  --run-exif-tool
         Run EXIF Tool files processing in the last step.
 (Useful if GPTH Tool cannot fix some files, but is a slow process).
 RECOMMENDATION: Use only if after runnning normal process with GPTH Tool, you still have many files with no date.
--da,  --duplicates-action ['list', 'move', 'remove']
-        Specify what to do with duplicates files found.
-This argument is a complementary argument for '-fd, --find-duplicates' and will force the script to run in Mode 'Find Duplicates' (All other steps will be skipped).
 -nl,  --no-log-file
         Skip saving output messages to execution log file.

 EXTRA MODES:
 ------------
 Following optional arguments can be used to execute the Script in any of the usefull additionals Extra Modes included.
 When an Extra Mode is detected only this module will be executed (ignoring the normal steps).
 If more than one Extra Mode is detected, only the first one will be executed.

 -fs,  --fix-symlinks-broken <FOLDER_TO_FIX>
         Force Mode: 'Fix Symbolic Links Broken'.
-The script will try to fix all symbolic links for Albums in <FOLDER_TO_FIX> folder (Useful if you have move any folder from the OUTPUT_FOLDER and some Albums seems to be empty.
+The script will try to fix all symbolic links for Albums in
+        <FOLDER_TO_FIX> folder (Useful if you have move any folder from the OUTPUT_FOLDER and some Albums
+        seems to be empty.
 -ra,  --rename-albums <ALBUMS_FOLDER>
         Force Mode: 'Rename Albums'.
 Rename all Albums folders found in <ALBUMS_FOLDER> to unificate the format.
--fd,  --find-duplicates-in-folders <DUPLICATES_FOLDER>
+-fd,  --find-duplicates ['list', 'move', 'remove'] <DUPLICATES_FOLDER> [<DUPLICATES_FOLDER> ...]
         Force Mode: 'Find Duplicates'.
-Specify the Folder(s) where you want to find duplicates.
-If found any duplicates within the list of folders given, the file in the first folder will be kept and the others will me moved or deleted according to the flag '-da, --duplicates-action'.
+Find duplicates in specified folders.
+The first argument is the action to take on duplicates ('move', 'delete' or 'list').
+Default: 'list' The remaining arguments are one or more folders (string or list). where the script will look for duplicates files.
+The order of this list is important to determine the principal file of a duplicates set.
+First folder will have higher priority.
 -pd,  --process-duplicates-revised <DUPLICATES_REVISED_CSV>
         Force Mode: 'Process Duplicates Revised'.
 Specify the Duplicates CSV file revised with specifics Actions in Action column, and the script will execute that Action for each duplicates found in CSV.
         Valid Actions: restore_duplicate / remove_duplicate / replace_duplicate.
 -ca,  --create-albums-synology-photos <ALBUMS_FOLDER>
         force Mode: 'Create Albums in Synology Photos'.
 The script will look for all Albums within ALBUM_FOLDER and will create one Album per folder into Synology Photos.
 -de,  --delete-empty-albums-synology-photos
         Force Mode: 'Remove Empty Albums in Synology Photos'.
 The script will look for all Albums in Synology Photos database and if any Album is empty, will remove it from Synology Photos database.
 ----------------------------------------------------------------------------------------------------------------------------
 ```